Saturday, June 14, 2025

 Make exercise part of daily life by:

-- Using Medicare-approved equipment like balance balls for safety.
+• Medicare-approved equipment, like balance balls, is used for safety.

 Small changes unlock big rewards.
-The benefits of exercise for seniors—like stronger bones and better mood—are worth the effort.
+Exercise is worth the effort for seniors, who benefit from stronger bones and better moods.
 Every step forward builds confidence and health.

 Success Stories of Active Seniors